Codecademy/docs/content/general/concepts/http/http.md

 If the server is able to connect with the client and fullfill its request, it will send back a response that includes the following parts:

 - The version of HTTP being used.
-- A status code with a message explaining why the request succeeded or failed.
 - Headers similar to the ones used for HTTP requests.
 - A body that contains the successfully requested resource.
+- A status code with a message explaining why the request succeeded or failed.

 A breakdown of response status codes is shown below.

-### Information
+### Status Codes

 | Status Code | Name       | Description                                                      |
 | ----------- | ---------- | ---------------------------------------------------------------- |